Ar5en1c/JSONParsingProjectsCollection/README.md

 # JSONParsingProjectsCollection
-Created an App for JSON parsing and API calls
+Created an iOS App for JSON parsing and API calls